windup/windup-eclipse-plugin/README.md

 windup-eclipse-plugin
 =====================

-Migration Toolkit for Runtimes (MTR) Eclipse Plugin
+Migration Toolkit for Applications (MTA) Eclipse Plugin

 ## Summary

 [Windup](https://github.com/windup/windup) is a command-line Application Migration and Modernization assessment tool.

-Provides Eclipse integration with the Migration Toolkit for Runtimes (MTR) project.
+Provides Eclipse integration with the Migration Toolkit for Applications (MTA) project.

 ## Installing

-Before you can install the Windup plugin, you'll need to have [JBoss Tools](http://tools.jboss.org/downloads/) installed in Eclipse.
+Before you can install the Windup plugin, you'll need to have Eclipse installed.

 Building the project generates a zip archive containing an Eclipse update site under site/target/.
 You can install the features into Eclipse from the archive via "Help > Install New Software > Add... > Archive...".